nodijaka/NiceduEngine/README.md

 - LUA binding: [sol2](https://github.com/ThePhD/sol2)

 ## Build Instructions
-An executable target is created for each course module.
-After a successful build, you can find the executables in the respective directories (`Debug` or `Release`).
-A clean build will take some time to complete since all code is compiled from source.
+> **Note:** A clean build will take some time to complete since all code is compiled from source.

 ### Windows
-Note: if you are using Visual Studio as a generator and step 4 does not build correctly, try opening the solution (which was generated in step 3) and build from within Visual Studio instead.
+> **Note:** (Visual Studio) If step 4 does not build correctly, try opening the solution (which was generated in step 3) and build from within Visual Studio instead.
 ```sh
 # 1. Open PowerShell and clone the repository
 git clone https://github.com/cjgribel/eduEngine.git